-Distribution: Occurring east of the Cascades crest in Washington; Washington south to Baja California, east to the Rocky Mountains.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Baja California, east to the Rocky Mountains and Texas.

 Habitat: Rimrock, valleys, gullies and hillsides, from sagebrush desert to mid-elevations in the mountains.